Ethan-Castro/RAG-Format/replit.md

 ## Recent Changes

-### August 9, 2025 - Image Scraping and LLM-Friendly Display Updates
+### August 9, 2025 - Image Scraping, Upload Feature, and LLM-Friendly Display Updates
-- **Added Image Scraping**: New feature to extract image URLs, titles/alt text, and display images
+- **Added Image Scraping**: New feature to extract image URLs, titles/alt text, and display images from websites
+- **Image Upload Feature**: New capability to upload multiple images, host them online, and generate PDFs with hosted URLs
 - **Enhanced PDF Generation**: PDFs now include actual images (up to 20) with titles and URLs
 - **Image Display in Results**: Web interface shows thumbnails of found images with direct URL display
 - **CSV Export with Images**: CSV files now include a section for all found images with metadata